-45.4 Goal Judges
+46.4 Goal Judges

-The organising committee and Technical Delegate are responsible to select and train the goal judges in any IBSA-sanctioned tournaments
+The organising committee and Technical Delegate are responsible to select and train the goal judges in any IBSA-sanctioned tournaments.
+Goal judges for Paralympic Games must be an IBSA Level-1 Referee at a minimum.

-45.5 Technical Delegate
+46.5 Technical Delegate

-All IBSA-sanctioned tournaments must have an IBSA Technical Delegate appointed by the IBSA Goalball Subcommittee or its Chairman.
+All IBSA-sanctioned tournaments must have a Technical Delegate appointed by the IBSA Goalball Sport Committee or its Chairperson.
+Technical Delegates will not perform as a referee during the tournament.